• Skip to primary navigation

 • Add half of the flour and mix on low until combined.
 Stir in the remaining flour, ½ cup at a time until the dough starts to pull away from the sides of the bowl as it mixes.
 Allow the dough to mix on medium for about 3 minutes once the flour has been added.

-• Turn the mixer off, cover the bowl loosely with a kitchen towel or plastic wrap and let the dough rise until light and puffy, or about 30-45 minutes.
+• Turn the mixer off, cover the bowl loosely with a kitchen towel or plastic wrap, and let the dough rise until light and puffy—about 30-45 minutes.

 • Once the dough has doubled in size, transfer to a lightly floured surface and divide into 24 equal pieces.
 Roll each piece into a ball and place into 1-2 greased baking dishes, spacing them out evenly so that they are almost touching.